Scholars Sing Cayabyab

-Scholars Sing Cayabyab is a compilation album of Ryan Cayabyab-composed songs performed by the Pinoy Dream Academy Season 2 Top 10 scholars and the PDA Season 1 Grand Star Dreamer Yeng Constantino.
-The album was released on 2008 under Star Records.
+Scholars Sing Cayabyab is a compilation album of Ryan Cayabyab-composed songs performed by the Pinoy Dream Academy Season 2 top 10 scholars and the PDA Season 1 Grand Star Dreamer Yeng Constantino.
+The album was released in 2008 under Star Records.

-The album is composed of eleven tracks that includes the songs "Paano Na Kaya", "Manalig Ka", "Limang Dipang Tao" and "Awit Ng Pangarap".
+The album is composed of eleven tracks that includes the songs "Paano Na Kaya", "Manalig Ka", "Limang Dipang Tao" and "Awit ng Pangarap".